ovgu-nit/deception/pages/databases/GAME.md

 This dataset is a robust foundation for training and evaluating lie detection algorithms in economically relevant settings — offering higher realism and data quality than previously available resources.

+## Release
-__The full database release is forthcoming and will be freely available for academic use.__
+__The full database release is forthcoming and will be freely available for academic use!__

 ![image](/deception/assets/theme/images/sample_video_heat.gif)